MahmoudMowiena/trello_app/README.md

-# Cinnamon Trello-like Board Application
+# Planera

-Cinnamon is a Trello-like application designed for efficient project management on a smaller scale.
+Planera is a Trello-like application designed for efficient project management on a smaller scale.
 It features a single board where users can manage columns and cards with ease.
 The application ensures secure access with authentication and offers seamless drag-and-drop functionality for card management.
 The entire application is written in TypeScript for enhanced code quality and maintainability.

 ## Deployment